hassio-addons/hassio-vagrant/README.md

 configuration is removed automatically as well.
 This is to ensure you have a fresh start each time you start the virtual machine.

-However, if you are in the need to keep the configuration on the destruction of the virtual machine, you can simply set this option to `true`.
+However, if you need to keep the configuration on the destruction of the virtual machine, you can simply set this option to `true`.

 ## Notes for Windows Users

 Please ensure you run all vagrant commands from Powershell.
-The Vagrant up command will prompt you to install the NFS addon, this is highly recommended, you can continue using SMB but will likely encounter performance issues.
+The `Vagrant up` command will prompt you to install the NFS addon, which is highly recommended.
+You can continue using SMB, but will likely encounter performance issues.
 This has only been tested using Windows 10 (1803), previous Windows versions may work, feedback is welcomed.

-When using the NFS addon the winnfsd.exe process may not terminate on a halt command.
-This should be killed manually (Task Manager or you preferred method) prior to issuing an Vagrant Up.
+When using the NFS addon, the winnfsd.exe process may not terminate on a halt command.
+This should be killed manually (Task Manager or your preferred method) prior to issuing a `Vagrant Up`.

 ## Changelog & Releases